"Sometimes the only way to truly understand is to understand you can not understand."

 You see, shortly after Father’s incredible growth, it became apparent that the effect would not be permanent.
 Slowly, but noticeably, he began to shrink.
 In our first family portrait, I could see him cradling me in his arms.
 Even in some of my earliest memories, I can still remember him being taller than I was.
 But as I continued to grow and, like any other girl, tried to make sense of all the changes that adolescence brought to my own body and mind, at the same time I experienced the added, unique confusion of watching my father’s height severely dwindle, to the point that he only stood as tall as my chest...and then my waist...and then my knees...and it did not stop there.
 I had nightmares that his physical reduction would never end and he would become microscopic; lost to us, even if he somehow managed to survive.

-Mercifully, the process ceased once he had returned to his natural size, when I was about five years old, since Father would likely have refused the use of algonite to abate his physical decline, even if went beyond that point.
+Mercifully, the process ceased once he had returned to his natural size, when I was about five years old, since Father would likely have refused the use of algonite to abate his physical decline, even if it went beyond that point.
 Some Humans initially felt that this seemingly magical mineral that would give them the ability to grow to a size that would allow them to independently navigate Quorilaxian society with greater ease was a gift to be used by all of them.
 Father, meanwhile, felt vehemently that algonite was not a solution to anything, on the grounds that it suggested there was something “wrong” with Humans as they naturally existed; that it was Humans who needed to be “fixed” instead of it being Quorilaxian society’s responsibility to adapt to the needs of its most vulnerable citizens.

 And that was before we even understood the long-term, negative side effects of algonite, one being that algonite caused permanent infertility.
 Father’s genes would still contribute to Humanity’s re-population, however, since he had provided sperm samples before his growth.
 While his infertility meant nothing to the life of our family, its widespread prevalence among Humans would of course not be viable for the species as a whole, especially a species still near the brink of extinction.

 The other effect of the algonite was far more personal and tragic: neurological degeneration, which, like the infertility, appeared that it would last permanently and not repair, even once Father had returned to his original size.
 Limited tests were conducted on some Earth animals, which, despite a more controlled administration of the substance into the subjects’ expanding bodies, corroborated the expectation that algonite was the cause of Father’s issues, which included tremors, seizures, narcolepsy, and, eventually, loss of cognitive abilities.
 And all this resulted from a single instance of ingestion; one can imagine that continual intake of algonite in order to maintain that enhanced size would only exacerbate the decline.
 Because of these effects, algonite became strictly forbidden from being used in this manner—not that any Humans, even those who had passed their child-producing years, felt by this point that this restriction was designed to keep them “powerless.”
-None had the desire to make that tradeoff of their long-term mental freedom and bodily control for the far more ephemeral sense of freedom and control that would come from a few years of being able to walk Quorilaxian streets on their own, outside of protected infrastructure, without worrying about being crushed beneath another citizen’s foot or picked off by a predatory animal.
+None had the desire to make that tradeoff of decades of their life, long-term mental freedom, and bodily control for the far more ephemeral sense of freedom and control that would come from a few years of being able to walk Quorilaxian streets on their own, outside of protected infrastructure, without worrying about being crushed beneath another citizen’s foot or picked off by a predatory animal.
 We should never have expected a chemical to allow us to bypass the far more challenging, yet far more rewarding, process of learning to live together with our differences.
 Perhaps ironically, it is through Humans not growing that all of us are growing together as a society.